hugy888/AnisoGNN/README.md

 conda activate Aniso
 pip install -r requirements.txt
 ```
+## Dream3D scripts
+run_equi.py: generate 25 MVEs as dream3d files based on equiaxed.json for each texture.
+run_equi.m: create orientation data (in euler angles) as txt files based on ODF data of each texture.
+yaml_gen.py: generate material.yaml for DAMASK analysis and create orientation data (in quaternions).
+grain_ids.m: generate grain ids as numpy array.
+C_tensor.m: create elasticity stiffness tensor and save 21 elements in txt files.
+S_tensor.m: create Schmid tensor and save 108 elements in txt files.

+## DAMASK scripts
+tensionX_Al.yaml: loading file for Al, including 3 increments, elasticity deformation at the 2nd increment, yield point at the 3rd increment.
+tensionX_Ni.yaml: loading file for Ni, including 2 increments, elasticity deformation at the 2nd increment.
+post_processing.py: analyze DAMASK output hdf5 files and collect Young's modulus from the 2nd increment and yield strength from the 3rd increment

 ## HDF5 Files
-Grain IDs, euler angles for each grain and the mechanical property of RVEs are stored in Ni_raw_data.hdf5 and Al_raw_data.hdf5.
+Grain IDs, euler angles for each grain and the mechanical property of MVEs are stored in Ni_raw_data.hdf5 and Al_raw_data.hdf5.

 First layer: 12 textures, including
   Uniaxial Compression (0/45/90 degrees rotations),